pepopowitz/getting-unstuck/slides/src/06-harden.md

 I keep a trello board that I fill with messages of appreciation & thanks, I call it my wall of motivation.

-Others have called this a brag doc, including ????
+There's a talk in the You Got This talk library by Gargi Sharma about making your work visible, she mentions Julia Evans's idea of the "brag doc" -- pretty much the same thing

+...

-But just as important as keeping it is looking back on it now and then
+Just as important as keeping it is looking back on it now and then

 If you're like me, when you get stuck, your self-talk changes for the worse.